dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmIssuerOfPatientID:

     :ref:`Issuer of Patient ID(s) <dcmIssuerOfPatientID>`",string,"Issuer of Patient ID (0010,0021), and optionally also values for the Universal Entity ID (0040,0032) and the Universal Entity ID Type (0040,0033) of the Item of the Issuer of Patient ID Qualifiers Sequence (0010,0024) against values in received objects are matched, if Nullify Issuer of Patient ID is set to MATCHING or NOT_MATCHING.
-Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].
+Specify values in format: {IssuerOfPatientID}[&{UniversalEntityID&UniversalEntityIDType}].

     (dcmIssuerOfPatientID)"
     "
     .. _dcmIssuerOfPatientIDFormat:

     :ref:`Issuer Of Patient ID Format <dcmIssuerOfPatientIDFormat>`",string,"Format of Issuer of Patient ID (0010,0021) derived from other attributes.
 E.g. ""{00100010,hash}-{00100030}"": use hash value of Patient Name and Birth Date separated by ""-"".
-For coercion of existing values of Issuer of Patient ID in received objects also dcmNullifyIssuerOfPatientID must be set accordingly.
+Refer `applicability of this field and some examples. <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Legacy-Archive-Attribute-Coercion---Application-of-multiple-coercions-using-one-coercion-rule#configurations-specific-to-supplement-issuer-of-patient-id-format-coercion-type>`_

     (dcmIssuerOfPatientIDFormat)"
     "
     .. _dcmSupplementFromDeviceReference:

-    :ref:`Supplement from Device <dcmSupplementFromDeviceReference>`",string,"Name of Device from which Assigning Authorities and other information is taken to supplement received Composite Objects and MPPS.
+    :ref:`Supplement from Device <dcmSupplementFromDeviceReference>`",string,"Name of Device from which Assigning Authorities and other information is supplemented.
+Refer `applicability to entities and information supplemented from device. <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Legacy-Archive-Attribute-Coercion---Application-of-multiple-coercions-using-one-coercion-rule#configurations-specific-to-supplementing-from-device-coercion-type>`_

     (dcmSupplementFromDeviceReference)"